There used to be a nightclub near Washington Square in New York City with a big sign on it that read: "Too much...

 As you know, backup has indelible links to nearly all data center components.
 Roman Van Liempt, storage administrator for xwave Solutions in St. John's, Newfoundland, notes that backup "touches everything--servers, networks, database applications--everything."
 And, a bit ironically, he adds that "backup software will bring to light any problems that you have in your network."

 In a recent survey conducted as part of Storage's Quality Awards joint project with Diogenes Labs, users registered a litany of complaints about backup, citing buggy apps, complex operations, painful upgrades and onerous licensing plans.
-The collection of articles in this Special Issue addresses many of these concerns and more--and shows that there is,
+The collection of articles in this Special Issue addresses many of these concerns and more--and shows that there is, indeed, some light at the end of the backup tunnel as new or improved technologies begin to take hold.

 Disk-based backup, enabled by low-cost disk drives, promises to eliminate missed backup windows while, perhaps more importantly, immeasurably improving recoverability.
 In this issue, W. Curtis Preston, one of the top backup experts in the country, provides an in-depth evaluation of the various disk-based backup options available (see "How disk has changed backup,").